cryptnetworks/cryptnetworks/README.md

 # About Me

-Hey, I’m Mike.
+I’m Mike.
 I work in information security at the **New York State Office of Information Technology Services**, helping secure state systems and data.
 My interest in tech started young, watching my dad work on computers, which eventually led me to pursue a **B.S. in Cybersecurity** at the **University at Albany, SUNY**.
 I was involved with the **Cyber Defense Organization (CDO)** and **IEEE** during my studies.

 Outside of work, I enjoy:
 - 🎸 Playing guitar